-In regard to gum recession, studies have shown that the use of either Sonicare (McCracken 2009) or Oral-b (Rosema 2014) powered brushes do not place the user at risk of damage [page references].
-And for that reason we don't favor one brand over the other, despite the fact that Sonicare products do not offer this same type of warning system.
+In regard to gum recession, studies have shown that the use of either Sonicare (McCracken) or Oral-b (Rosema) powered brushes do not place the user at risk of damage.
+And for that reason, we don’t favor one brand over the other, despite the fact that many Sonicare products do not offer this same type of warning system.

 Recharging your Oral-B.

 Oral-B rechargeable toothbrushes charge by way of induction.
-This means you simply set them on their charging stand, no direct connection (like plugging in a wire) is made.
+This means you simply set them on their charging stand, no direct connection is made (like plugging in a wire).

 All Oral-B’s feature a battery charge indicator, although its design (level of sophistication) varies by model.

 - Others give you an idea of the actual level of charge the brush still holds.
-This may be an important feature for people who want to travel without taking their charger.
+This may be an important feature for people who want to travel without taking their charger along.

-It bears mentioning that the charging unit that comes with an Oral-B product is only designed for use with the electrical system that is predominant in the country/area in which it was bought.
+It bears mentioning that the charging unit that comes with mid-range to low-end Oral-B toothbrushes is typically one that’s just been designed to be used with the type of electrical system that predominates in the country/area in which it was originally sold.

-That means USA/Canada models are intended for use only with 110 volt systems.
-Units bought in other countries (such as European ones) are typically designed just for 220 - 240 volt ones.
-(In comparison, Sonicare products feature multi-voltage charging units.)
+That means that USA/Canada models are intended for use only with 110-120 volt systems.
+Units bought in other countries (such as those in Europe) are typically designed just for 220 – 240-volt systems.
+(In comparison, most Sonicare products feature multi-voltage charging units.)